Rewrite This Equation In Standard Form

 Trends and Latest Developments

 The field of machine learning is also beginning to play a role.
-Algorithms are being developed to automatically recognize and classify equations, even when presented in non-standard or unconventional formats.
+Here's the thing — algorithms are being developed to automatically recognize and classify equations, even when presented in non-standard or unconventional formats.
 This can be particularly useful in fields like data analysis and scientific research, where equations may arise from experimental data or simulations and need to be quickly interpreted.

 Tips and Expert Advice